kroyxt/elp-documentation/docs/proposals/official/NumberWords.md

 ## Single-Digit Number Words

-Single-digit numbers are built from both the consonant and vowel that represents their phonological value plus the consonant "n".
+Single-digit numbers are built from the consonant and vowel that represents their value in the [Phonological Value](https://kroyxlab.github.io/elp-documentation/proposals/official/PhonologicalValues.html) system plus the consonant "n".

 The Encapsulated Language starts counting ordinals from 0.